privacy-scaling-explorations/zkevm-specs/specs/opcode/F0CREATE_F5CREATE2.md

 3. `size` - The length of the initialization code, in bytes.
 4. `salt` - Only for `CREATE2`: salt for the hash that will determine the new address.

 If the initialization call is successful, the new address will be pushed to the stack.
 If not, 0 will be pushed instead.

 The gadget does several things in the caller's call context:
+1. Perform the following pre-checks: check the stack depth, validate the sender's balance, verify the sender's nonce, and ensure the existence of the contract address.
+If any of these checks fail, restore the caller's context.
-1. Expands memory
+2. Expands memory
-2. Add `new_address` to the access list
+3. Add `new_address` to the access list
-3. Calculate gas cost for this step.
+4. Calculate gas cost for this step.
-4. Uses EIP150 to calculate how much gas will remain in the caller's context.
+5. Uses EIP150 to calculate how much gas will remain in the caller's context.

 The memory size is calculated as follows: